 R. Alta Charo is the Warren P. Knowles Professor of Law and Bioethics at the University of Wisconsin at Madison.

-At the National Academies, Professor Charo is a member of the IOM Council, the Board on Health Sciences Policy, and the Committee on Science, Technology and Law.
-From 2001-2008 she was a member of the Board on Life Sciences.
+Charo is an elected member of the National Academy of Medicine, where she co-chaired its Human Embryonic Stem Cell Research Advisory Committee and its Human Genome Editing committees that drafted national guidelines for these areas of research.
+She has also served in National Academy of Sciences and National Academy of Medicine committees on preventing bioterrorism, ensuring drug safety, and optimizing the childhood vaccination schedule.
 She served as its liaison to the Committee on Research Standards and Practices to Prevent Destructive Applications of Biotechnology and co-chaired its committee to develop national voluntary guidelines for stem cell research.
-She also served from 2006 to 2013 as a member of the Institute of Medicine's Board on Population Health and Public Health Practice as well as its Committee on Smallpox Vaccination Program Implementation and its committee to review the FDA and the U.S. national system for the assurance of drug safety.
+She also served from 2006 to 2013 as a member of the Institute of Medicine's Board on Population Health and Public Health Practice as well as its Committee on Smallpox

 Ms. Charo was born in Brooklyn, NY.
 She is fond of poker, foreign language study, cats, home renovation, Harry Potter books, old movies, roller coasters, salsa music, Jane Austen novels and Star Trek.